meg-gutshall/vc-rust-learning-cohort/README.md

 ## Curriculum

 Check out the curriculum directory for a chapter-by-chapter breakdown.
 Use the direct links in the [Table of Contents](#table-of-contents) above for easier navigation.

+## Learning Resources

+Look in the [Primary](./learning-resources/primary/README.md) directory for materials needed to complete this curriculum.
+The [Supplementary](./learning-resources/supplementary/README.md) directory contains learning materials that will help you complete the curriculum, but are optional.
+The [Additional](./learning-resources/additional/README.md) directory houses a general collection of Rust learning resources.

 ## Contributing